A group of young people walking on the street and talking.

 A self-care guide for young Muslims

-We’ve listened to young Muslims tell us how important it is for them to have access to resources that really take into account their faith and cultural background.
+Young Muslims have told us how important it is for them to have access to resources that really take into account their faith and cultural background.

-So we’ve partnered with Muslim Youth Helpline and worked with a Muslim guest author to create tips and advice on self-care from an Islamic perspective.
+That's why we partnered with Muslim Youth Helpline, and worked with a Muslim guest author, to create tips and advice on self-care from an Islamic perspective.

 It's okay to struggle with the idea of self-care.